victoriaportnaya/DS_Internship/README.md

 This project performs:

-- Feature matching between pairs of satellite images.
+- **Feature Matching**: Matching keypoints between pairs of satellite images.
-- Utilizes pre-trained SuperPoint and SuperGlue models.
+- **Models Used**: Utilizes pre-trained SuperPoint and SuperGlue models.
-- Helps in monitoring changes over time in satellite imagery.
+- **Applications**: Useful for monitoring changes over time in satellite imagery, such as deforestation.

 ### Files